Preserving Your Memories: Finding the Perfect Wedding Photographer

-You’ve probably come across images that ‘speak’ to you already.
-You’re on the right track :) Before moving forward, it’s important to feel a connection with a photographers work.
+You’ve probably come across images that speak to you already.
+You’re on the right track :) Before moving forward, it’s important to feel a connection with a photographer's work.
 Do you like dramatic images, candid moments, detail shots?
 It’s not a bad idea to save/tag/pin images that you really like.
 This may help you narrow down your options and you may wish to share some of these selections with the photographer you end up choosing.

-2. Experience Counts
+2. Why Experience Matters

 Ask your prospective photographer if they’ve shot at your venue before, check on a rainy day plan and ask how long they’ve been shooting weddings.
 You’ll also want to review a couple of their full weddings to get a better idea of what to expect from your wedding coverage.